Woman experiencing creditor harassment, looking at phone nervously, with graphical vibrations and exclamation marks

 What kind of tactics did you use to get folks to pay?

 Well, it’s kind of psychological warfare, right?
 At its heart, creditor intimidation is about trying to create as much overwhelming pressure as you can to get people to pay.
 So we’d come at them from all angles — like, the little old lady from next door would be walking up the street with a note for you from someone named Anton.
 When you got home from work, the boss would call you and go, “Hey, I got a message from this guy to give him a call.”
 Then your mother-in-law would call: “Hey, this guy called.
 His name’s Anton.
 He wants you to call him.”
-We couldn’t legally disclose the debt to other people, but we could do this.
+We didn’t disclose the debt to other people, but we did this.
 And it worked a lot.

 Well, it’s kind of psychological warfare …”